GluuFederation/flex/admin-ui/docs/auth.md

 ### Explanation of the flow

-The flow is driven by [`app/redux/sagas/LicenseSaga.ts`](../app/redux/sagas/LicenseSaga.ts), and the state it manipulates lives in [`app/redux/features/licenseSlice.ts`](../app/redux/features/licenseSlice.ts).
+The flow is driven by [`app/redux/listeners/licenseListener.ts`](../app/redux/listeners/licenseListener.ts), and the state it manipulates lives in [`app/redux/features/licenseSlice.ts`](../app/redux/features/licenseSlice.ts).
 It is kicked off by [`app/utils/AppAuthProvider.tsx`](../app/utils/AppAuthProvider.tsx): two `useEffect`s, run sequentially, not in parallel.

 **Step 1: Config check.** `AppAuthProvider` dispatches `checkLicenseConfigValid()` once, guarded by a `hasDispatchedConfigCheck` ref.
-The saga's `checkAdminuiLicenseConfigWorker` calls the `checkAdminuiLicenseConfig` Orval hook, which asks the Config API whether the OIDC client used to talk to the License APIs is valid.
+The listener's `checkAdminuiLicenseConfigWorker` calls the `checkAdminuiLicenseConfig` Orval hook, which asks the Config API whether the OIDC client used to talk to the License APIs is valid.
 The response is a `{ success: boolean }`.
-The saga dispatches `checkLicenseConfigValidResponse(success)`, which sets `state.licenseReducer.isConfigValid`.
+The listener dispatches `checkLicenseConfigValidResponse(success)`, which sets `state.licenseReducer.isConfigValid`.

 If `isConfigValid` is `false`, the UI shows the SSA-upload screen and the flow stops.
-The user uploads a fresh SSA, which routes back through `uploadNewSsaToken` in the same saga.
+The user uploads a fresh SSA, which routes back through `uploadNewSsaToken` in the same listener.
 On success it re-runs the config check.
 If `isConfigValid` is `true`, a second `useEffect` in `AppAuthProvider` reacts and dispatches `checkLicensePresent()`.

 **Step 2: Presence check.** `checkLicensePresentWorker` calls the `isLicenseActive` Orval hook.
 The Config API resolves this against its license backend (at most once per 30 days, otherwise it returns the cached result from persistence).
-If `success: true`, the response carries license fields (expiry, MAU cap, etc.) which the saga maps into the slice via `checkLicensePresentResponse({ isLicenseValid: true })`.
+If `success: true`, the response carries license fields (expiry, MAU cap, etc.) which the listener maps into the slice via `checkLicensePresentResponse({ isLicenseValid: true })`.

-**Step 3: MAU threshold.** With an active license, the saga also calls the `getStat` Orval hook for the current month and compares the licensed MAU cap against the current usage.
+**Step 3: MAU threshold.** With an active license, the listener also calls the `getStat` Orval hook for the current month and compares the licensed MAU cap against the current usage.
 If usage is under the cap, `checkThresholdLimit({ isUnderThresholdLimit: true })` is dispatched.
 If usage is over, it dispatches `false` and the UI shows a warning banner.

-**Step 4: Not active → retrieve.** If `isLicenseActive` returned `{ success: false }`, the saga falls into `retrieveLicenseKey`.
+**Step 4: Not active → retrieve.** If `isLicenseActive` returned `{ success: false }`, the listener falls into `retrieveLicenseKey`.
 This calls `retrieveLicense` (Orval), which asks the Config API to fetch a license key.
-If a key comes back (the user has subscribed in Agama Lab), the saga calls `activateAdminuiLicense({ licenseKey })`, dispatches `generateTrialLicenseResponse(...)`, and re-runs the MAU threshold check.
-If no key (the user has not subscribed), the saga dispatches `isNoValidLicenseKeyFound: true` and the UI offers a 30-day trial.
+If a key comes back (the user has subscribed in Agama Lab), the listener calls `activateAdminuiLicense({ licenseKey })`, dispatches `generateTrialLicenseResponse(...)`, and re-runs the MAU threshold check.
+If no key (the user has not subscribed), the listener dispatches `isNoValidLicenseKeyFound: true` and the UI offers a 30-day trial.
 The trial can only be generated once per Agama Lab user. `generateTrialLicense` follows the same retrieve/activate pattern but calls `getTrialLicense` instead.

-**Error / network handling.** Every Orval call in `LicenseSaga` is wrapped to capture the failure shape via `getBackendStatusFromError`.
+**Error / network handling.** Every Orval call in the license listener is wrapped to capture the failure shape via `getBackendStatusFromError`.
 The status code and error message are mirrored into `state.authReducer.backendStatus` so the global `GluuServiceDownModal` can render if the Config API is unreachable.
-A 403 on a license endpoint routes through `redirectToLogout()` from [`app/redux/sagas/SagaUtils.ts`](../app/redux/sagas/SagaUtils.ts): that path means the OIDC token is valid but the user lacks the role to call the license endpoints, which is treated as a hard sign-out.
+A 403 on a license endpoint routes through `redirectToLogout()` from [`app/redux/listeners/authListener.ts`](../app/redux/listeners/authListener.ts): that path means the OIDC token is valid but the user lacks the role to call the license endpoints, which is treated as a hard sign-out.

 ### Slice fields the UI reads